yiminghe/next-context/etc/next-context_i18n.api.md

 // Warnings were encountered during analysis:
 //
-// dist/dist/i18n/index.d.ts:20:5 - (ae-forgotten-export) The symbol "I18nConfig" needs to be exported by the entry point index.d.ts
-// dist/dist/i18n/index.d.ts:21:5 - (ae-forgotten-export) The symbol "Messages" needs to be exported by the entry point index.d.ts
+// dist/dist/i18n/index.d.ts:20:5 - (ae-forgotten-export) The symbol "Messages" needs to be exported by the entry point index.d.ts

 ```